-All staff have had Safeguarding training and are aware of who our vulnerable pupils are.
-The school has a Designated Safeguarding Lead (DSL) - Mrs. Cartwright and two additional DSL's (Mrs. Slack - Head Teacher and Mrs Nicholson - Deputy Head Teacher) who are fully trained and can support where needed.
+All staff including welfare staff have had Safeguarding training and are aware of who our vulnerable pupils are.
+The school has a Designated Safeguarding Lead (DSL) - Mrs. Cartwright and three additional DSLs (Mrs Slack - Headteacher, Mrs Nicholson - Deputy Head Teacher, and Mrs. Francis - OOSC Manager) who are fully trained and can support where needed.